nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_4/Lesson_4/readme.md

 - Any software you create is usually considered intellectual property and might be controlled by your organization’s policies.
 - Such policies may influence how openly the software can be shared, and therefore, its license.
-- Downloading and contributing to open software projects can be regulated by your organization’s IT security policies.
+- Downloading and contributing to open software projects can be regulated by your organization's IT security policies.

 In contrast, if the software was created with external (government) funding, some funding agencies may require the software be openly shared.